Asipitatheanalyst/Recovery-Officer-Recruitment-System/README.md

 **Script:** [`interview-invite-sender.gs`](scripts/interview-invite-sender.gs)

-Once candidates were shortlisted, a single function run handled the entire invite process.
+Once candidates were shortlisted, a single function run handled the entire invite process for **176 candidates** across 8 states.

 ### What the script does — step by step: